slor8/iBookTracker/ProjectPlan.md

 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS
 - [ ] Add the Book and IssueBook
-- [ ] Create book and borrow entities
+- [ ] Create book and issueBook entities
 - [ ] Update view IssueBook
 - [ ] Review and incorporate any feedback from Checkpoint 2.

 ### Week 8
 - [ ] Weekly journal entry
 - [ ] Create book report table
-- [ ] Create borrow report table
+- [ ] Create issueBook report table
 - [ ] Add the book report entity
 - [ ] Create the book DAO and unit tests
-- [ ] Create the borrow DAO and unit tests
+- [ ] Create the issueBook DAO and unit tests
 - [ ] Build the book jsp
-- [ ] Build the borrow jsp
+- [ ] Build the issueBook jsp
 - [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that display data from the database is implemented.

 ### Week 9